How to Remove Oxidation on Car Paint

 Step 1: Thoroughly Wash and Dry Your Car

 This is crucial.
 Any dirt or grit left on the surface can cause scratches when you start compounding.
 Use a pH-neutral car wash soap and the two-bucket method.
-Rinse your car thoroughly.
-Then, gently dry the entire car with clean microfiber towels.
-Make sure the paint is completely dry before moving on.
+Rinse thoroughly, then gently dry the entire car with clean microfiber towels.
+The paint must be completely dry before moving on.

 Step 2: Assess the Oxidation

 Take a close look at the affected areas.
 Is it just a light haze, or is the paint noticeably chalky and dull?
-This will help you decide how aggressive you need to be with the rubbing compound.
-For very heavy oxidation, you might need a more aggressive (though still safe for clear coat) compound.
-For lighter oxidation, a finer compound might suffice.
+This determines how aggressive you need to be with the rubbing compound.
+For heavy oxidation, use a more aggressive compound.
+For lighter oxidation, a finer compound or even just polishing compound may suffice.

 Step 3: Apply Rubbing Compound

 Put on your gloves.
 Shake the rubbing compound well.
-Apply a small amount (about a quarter-sized dollop) of rubbing compound to an applicator pad.
-Work on one small section of the car at a time (e.g., half a hood or a quarter of a door panel).
-This prevents the compound from drying out.
+Apply a small amount (about a quarter-sized dollop) to an applicator pad.
+Work on one section at a time (half a hood or a quarter of a door panel) to prevent the compound from drying out.

-Using moderate pressure and overlapping, back-and-forth or circular motions, work the compound into the paint.
-You’re essentially “sanding” away the oxidized layer.
-You should see the compound start to break down and become clear as it works.
-Don’t apply excessive pressure; let the product do the work.
-Continue working the compound until the chalky appearance in that section begins to disappear.
-This might take a few minutes per section.
+Using moderate pressure and overlapping back-and-forth or circular motions, work the compound into the paint.
+You’re abrading away the oxidized layer — the compound will start to break down and become clear as it works.
+Don’t press excessively; let the product do the work.
+Continue until the chalky appearance in that section disappears.

 Step 4: Wipe Off and Inspect

-Once you’ve worked the compound in a section and the oxidation starts to lift, use a clean microfiber towel to gently wipe away the residue.
+Once the oxidation starts to lift, use a clean microfiber towel to gently wipe away the residue.
 Inspect the area.
-If the oxidation is gone and the paint looks clearer, move to the next section.
-If some oxidation remains, you might need to apply another light application of compound to that specific spot or work a bit longer.
+If the paint looks clearer, move to the next section.
+If oxidation remains, apply another light coat of compound and work the area again.

 Step 5: Repeat for the Entire Car